Document & Data Capture Options

 • File Submit: Submit billing files via the portal in defined formats

-• EDI light: Vendor supplied data for lost or dropped EDI data from a transmission
+• EDI light: Vendor-supplied data for lost or dropped EDI data from a transmission

 • Document Assembly: Parse out PDF files into individual invoice documents for data capture

 Through integrations or interfaces, buying companies can take electronic data and import that data into their ERP or back-end financial systems with little to no human intervention.
-These processes not only save money and allow companies to redeploy resources to more value-added tasks, but decrease cycle times which allows companies to take advantage of early pay discounts offered or even to implement a dynamic discounting program.
+These processes not only save money and allow companies to redeploy resources to more value-added tasks, but also decrease cycle times, which allows companies to take advantage of early pay discounts offered or even to implement a dynamic discounting program.

 There are many opportunities for companies to “up their game” when it comes to capturing actionable data with minimal or no human intervention.
-The methods you choose depend on several factors including vendor makeup, technological footprint, and management support.
+The methods you choose depend on several factors, including vendor makeup, technological footprint, and management support.

 Get Started

-If you would like to evaluate how your organization can take advantage of capture technologies or need help in developing a supplier stratification exercise, contact ICG today and we can set up a conversation with your team.
+If you would like to evaluate how your organization can take advantage of capture technologies or need help in developing a supplier stratification exercise, contact ICG today, and we can set up a conversation with your team.
 If you would like to view a demo of some of the solutions and methodologies we have discussed, request a demonstration.

 Posts you might like:

-Addressing 4 Common Pain Points in the Financial Back Office
+10 Ways to Reduce Costs in the Financial Back Office